Carajicomedia: Time of Composition

-Juana la Loca, who was queen of Castile between 1504 and 1555, inherited the throne after the deaths of her mother’s two older children and their heirs.
+Joanna of Castile, who was queen of Castile between 1504 and 1555, inherited the throne after the deaths of her mother’s two older children and their heirs.
 However, she was considered by many to be subject to a malady that has been variously described as a depressive disorder, a psychosis, or a case of inherited schizophrenia, and therefore unfit to rule by herself.

-Isabel de Castilla's last will dealt with her daughter's infirmity by making Fernando de Aragón Regent of Castile.
-Juana’s husband, Felipe de Borgoña, not surprisingly, objected to this arrangement and forced Fernando to leave Castile.
-To balance the political scales, Fernando had married Germana de Foix but, it proved unnecessary because Felipe subsequently died under suspicious circumstances.
-The task of governing again came to rest in the hands of Fernando de Aragón and, at his death, was inherited by Cardinal Francisco Jiménez de Cisneros.
+Isabella I of Castile's last will dealt with her daughter's infirmity by making Ferdinand II of Aragon Regent of Castile.
+Joanna’s husband, Philip the Handsome, not surprisingly, objected to this arrangement and forced Ferdinand to leave Castile.
+To balance the political scales, Ferdinand had married Germaine of Foix but, the marriage proved unnecessary because Philip subsequently died under suspicious circumstances.
+The task of governing again came to rest in the hands of Ferdinand and, at his death, was inherited by Cardinal Francisco Jiménez de Cisneros.

-According to Frank A. Domínguez, Carajicomedia was written between the deaths of Fernando de Aragón, who was Regent during the minority of his grandson, Carlos I of Spain, and his successor in that office, Cardinal Francisco Jiménez de Cisneros.
+According to Frank A. Domínguez, Carajicomedia was written between the deaths of Ferdinand II, who was Regent during the minority of his grandson, Charles I of Spain, and his successor in that office, Cardinal Francisco Jiménez de Cisneros.
 These events and time period are those reflected in Carajicomedia.